|Microsoft Office InfoPath™ 2003 Service Pack 1 or later

 In InfoPath, you can do two things:

 - Design forms You can design and publish interactive, user-friendly forms in design mode (design mode: The InfoPath design environment in which you can create or modify a form template.).
-In addition to inserting standard controls (control: A graphical user interface object, such as a text box, check box, scroll bar, or command button, that lets users control the program.
-You use controls to display data or choices, perform an action, or make the user interface easier to read.) into a form, InfoPath lets you insert controls that offer users the flexibility to add, remove, or hide sections of a form.
+In addition to inserting text boxes and other standard controls (control: A graphical user interface object, such as a text box, check box, scroll bar, or command button, that lets users control the program.
+You use controls to display data or choices, perform an action, or make the user interface easier to read.) into a form, InfoPath lets you insert controls that offer users the flexibility to add, remove, replace, or hide sections (section: A control on a form that contains other controls.) of a form.
 The forms you design can range from simple forms for collecting data to complex forms that are part of a larger business process.
-You don't need programming or scripting expertise to design an effective form.
-However, if you know how to write script, you can use Microsoft JScript (JScript: An interpreted, object-based scripting language that borrows from C, C++, and Java.
-It is the Microsoft implementation of the ECMA 262 language specification.) or Microsoft Visual Basic Scripting Edition (VBScript) (Visual Basic Scripting Edition (VBScript): A subset of the Microsoft Visual Basic programming system.
-At least Microsoft Internet Explorer 3, along with the other Web browsers, can read VBScript programs that are embedded in HTML pages.) in your forms by accessing the Microsoft Script Editor (MSE) (Microsoft Script Editor (MSE): A programming environment used to create, edit, and debug Microsoft JScript or Microsoft VBScript code in an InfoPath form.) from within design mode.
+InfoPath forms can be used on their own, or you can design them to work with existing databases or Web services.
+Forms can be published to and accessed from a common location on a company network, such as a shared folder, a Web server, or a form library (form library: A folder in which a collection of forms based on the same template is stored and shared.
+Each form in a form library is associated with user-defined information that is displayed in the content listing for that library.) located on a Microsoft Windows® SharePoint™ Services site.
+To fill out forms, users must have InfoPath installed on their computer.

 Why use InfoPath?

-InfoPath forms can also be more sophisticated forms that are integrated into the existing business processes of a large organization.
-For example, if a company uses Microsoft BizTalk® Server to manage the process of expense claim reporting, developers in the company's IT department might design an InfoPath expense claim form that submits data to BizTalk, which then routes that data to the appropriate department for approval or processing.
+Alternatively, InfoPath forms can be more sophisticated forms that are connected to existing databases or integrated into existing business systems.
+For example, if your company uses Microsoft BizTalk® Server 2004 to manage the process of expense claim reporting, the developers in your IT department might design an InfoPath expense claim form that enables users to submit data directly to BizTalk, which in turn routes that data to the appropriate department for approval or processing.

 The following list outlines some of the most important benefits of using InfoPath:

-- Reusable data Thanks to XML, the data stored in an InfoPath form doesn't have to remain locked in the form forever; it can be easily separated from the form and reformatted or reused in a variety of ways.
-This enables form designers to integrate form data into existing business processes.
-It also reduces the need for time-consuming tasks, such as retyping data or copying data from one document to another.
+Reusable data Thanks to XML, the data stored in an InfoPath form doesn't have to remain locked inside that form; it can be easily separated from the form and reformatted or reused in a variety of ways.
+This flexibility enables form designers to integrate form data into existing business processes that rely on XML.
+It also reduces the need for time-consuming and redundant data-entry tasks, such as retyping data from paper forms into a database or manually copying data between disparate programs.

-- Accurate data As a user fills out an InfoPath form, the data they enter can be checked for data validation (data validation: The process of testing the accuracy of data; a set of rules you can apply to a control to specify the type and range of data that users can enter.) errors.
+Accurate data As users fill out an InfoPath form, the data they enter can be checked for data validation (data validation: The process of testing the accuracy of data; a set of rules you can apply to a control to specify the type and range of data that users can enter.) errors.
 If your form is connected to a database or Web service, users won't be able to submit data until they fix these errors.
 This helps you ensure that the data you collect is accurate and error-free, and that it conforms to whatever standards you specify.
+The following illustration shows how a data validation error appears to the person filling out the form.

 Because InfoPath supports industry-standard XML, it works effectively with other programs and technologies, including the ones listed in the following table.